bobediako/psc2025/worksheet/su1_worksheet.md

-﻿# ProLUG Security Engineering Unit 1 Worksheet
+﻿## ProLUG Security Engineering
+# Unit 1 Worksheet

-*Instructions
+*Instructions*
-Fill out this sheet as you progress through the lab and discussions.
-Hold your worksheets until the end to turn them in as a final submission packet.
+*Fill out this sheet as you progress through the lab and discussions.
+Hold your worksheets until the end to turn them in as a final submission packet.*

-*
+---

 ## Discussion Questions:
-### Unit 2 Discussion Post 1: The first question of this course is, "What is Security?"
+### Unit 2 Discussion Post 1:
+The first question of this course is, "What is Security?"

 https://discord.com/channels/611027490848374811/1353052899047116912/1356016174869250228